Nibbels/sanlight-mesh-bluez-poc/AI_CONTEXT.md

 prove systemd, HCI ownership, D-Bus timing, RF behaviour, Mosquitto startup or end-to-end ioBroker operation.
 Hardware claims require the target Raspberry Pi.

+Hardware validation history:

-The previous external-broker runtime was hardware validated on 2026-07-15 with Mosquitto 2.0.11, two real lamps, retained-command safety, QoS 1 deduplication, TTL expiry, coalescing, rate limiting, blackout/restore, broker/gateway restart and full Pi reboot.
-The unified local-broker installer is a new productization change and must be target-host validated before its status is upgraded.
+- 2026-07-15: the earlier external-broker runtime was validated with two real lamps, retained-command safety, QoS 1 deduplication, TTL expiry, coalescing, rate limiting, blackout/restore, broker/gateway restart and full Pi reboot;
+- 2026-07-16: the supported self-contained local-broker topology was validated on the target Raspberry Pi 3.
+The public installer adopted two intact BlueZ identities whose project `.state/` had been removed, installed local Mosquitto, created scoped credentials/ACLs, started all services and finished with a healthy doctor report;
+- the native `ioBroker.sanlightmesh` adapter was installed on a separate Raspberry Pi 4, connected to the gateway broker, reported MQTT/gateway/API health, completed a verified read-only refresh and performed reversible 68% -> 67% -> 68% writes on both real nodes with independent SANlight-app confirmation.

+The reference gateway run passed 124 offline tests and the static token-output scan.
+The adapter run passed TypeScript checking, eight protocol unit tests and package validation.
+Do not generalise these hardware claims to other SANlight firmware, Mesh layouts or network-security topologies without evidence.